-

 Shoppers and passers-by watched the story of Jesus’s arrest, trial, death and resurrection on the ... read more

-Parish events tell the story of Holy Week
+Parish events tell the story of Holy Week and Easter

-They are holding Holy Week reflections, Messy Church sessions, Good Friday walks of witness and Easter Sunday celebrations.
+They've been holding Holy Week reflections, Messy Church sessions, Good Friday walks of witness and Easter Sunday celebrations.
 It’s a special time of year, as we reflect on Jesus’s crucifixion and resurrection, events that are at the centre of our faith.

 Several churches began their celebration of Holy Week with a Palm Sunday procession, mirroring Jesus’s triumphal entry into Jerusalem at the start of his final week on Earth.